Last updated 6 May 2026 · 7 min read

 Questions

-Do I need a purpose-built tool if I'm a one-PM startup?
+- Do I need a purpose-built tool if I'm a one-PM startup?

-Probably not, day one.
+- Probably not, day one.
 Use the chat pattern until the cost of forgetting why you made decisions starts to hurt.
 That moment usually arrives faster than founders expect.

-Can I just save chat transcripts?
+- Can I just save chat transcripts?

-Saving transcripts captures what you asked.
+- Saving transcripts captures what you asked.
 It doesn't capture what changed in the underlying data since you asked.
 The state problem is the data, not the conversation.

 Sources

-Open the desk →
+Open Synchronise →